Taishan143/data-etl-app/README.md

 ## Process

 Follow these steps for running this app:
 1. Edit the kaggle-config.yaml file to extract the data you want.
-Details on how to do this are below in the *Configuration File Set Up* section.
+Details on how to do this are below in the *Configuration File Set Up* section. *You can run it as it currently stands as this has been preconfigured.*
 2. Run the following commands:
 ```bash
 chmod +x ./run_app.sh